All you need to know about sending money with MoneyGram

 How to send money at an agent location with MoneyGram*

-- Find a MoneyGram agent location near you, and make sure to bring your ID with you.
+- Find a MoneyGram agent location near you, and be sure to bring your ID.

-- Whether through a kiosk touch screen or on a paper form, you will need to supply your full name, your recipient’s name and location, and the amount you wish to send.
-Depending on the receive option you choose, you will also need to provide other information such as your recipient’s bank account details or telephone number.
+- On a kiosk touch screen or paper form, you'll supply your full name, your recipient’s name and location, and the amount you wish to send.
+Depending on the receive option you choose, you'll also need to provide other information such as your recipient’s bank account details, telephone number or email address.

-- You will receive a reference number which your recipient will need to pick up the money.
+- You'll receive a reference number which your recipient needs to receive the money.

-MoneyGram’s mobile app is available on both Google Android and Apple iOS, but only in the UK, the US and Germany for the time being.
-The MoneyGram app lets you send money and pay bills as if you were on the MoneyGram website or at an agent location.
-Other features of the app include the ability to track past transactions, estimate fees or find agent locations for future transactions, and manage your account.
-While the app is rated 3.8 / 5 on the Google Play Store, it is only awarded a 1.7 / 5 rating on the Apple App Store due to issues with money transfers made through the app.
+MoneyGram’s mobile app is available on both Google Android and Apple iOS in Australia, Austria, Belgium, Denmark, France, Germany, Ireland, Italy, Netherlands, Norway, Portugal, Spain, Sweden and the UK.
+The MoneyGram app lets you send money, track past transactions, estimate fees or find agent locations for future transactions, and manage your account.
+While the app is rated 3.2 / 5 on the Google Play Store, it is only awarded a 1.9 / 5 rating on the Apple App Store due to issues with money transfers made through the app.